ksw9/mtb_variant_identification/README.md

   - Adds single sample VCF INFO fields including QUAL and FILTER to the FORMAT field before merging in order to preserve single-sample information when merging several samples into a multi-sample VCF (i.e. for examining pairwise differences).
 - run_happy.sh
   - Tests performance of a pipeline in recovering true variants.
+-vqsr.sh
+  - Apply GATK's VQSR, using an internal training set (defined here as variants with QUAL > the mean).

+- plot_roetzer_variants.R
+  - includes the code for figures 1 and 2.
+The VCF, FASTA, and tree files associated with each pipeline are available in the Supplementary Files.
+- plot_outbreak_performance.R
+  - includes the code for figures 3-5.
+The data for those figures are available in the Supplementary Files.